play-with-docker/play-with-docker.github.io/_posts/2016-10-25-beginner-linux.markdown

 3. In order to make the following commands more copy/paste friendly, export an environment variable containing your DockerID (if you don't have a DockerID you can get one for free via [Docker Cloud](https://cloud.docker.com)).

-    You will have to manually type this command is it requires your unique DockerID.
+    You will have to manually type this command as it requires your unique DockerID.

     `export DOCKERID=<your docker id>`